MAP Test Reading

 • RIT range: 215-218

 Jane arrived at the old cottage in the countryside.
-She was charmed by how quaint it was, it seemed to be seemingly frozen in time.
-The windows of the cottage were tinted slightly and there were potted flowers around the entrance.
+She was charmed by how quaint it was; it seemed frozen in time.
+The windows of the cottage were tinted slightly, and there were potted flowers around the entrance.

 Based on the sentences in the passage, what is the meaning of the word quaint?